yichii/Legion-Wiki/src/pages/units/legbastion.md

   Though costly, it excels at punishing concentrated assaults and slow-pushing enemies.
 However, it lacks anti-air capabilities and should be complemented by dedicated AA defenses.

+  Bastion also features a **"turtle shell" mode**, toggled via an ON/OFF button, which transforms it into a fortified T3 wall.
+While in this mode, its durability increases by **300%**, making it exceptionally resistant to artillery and nuclear bombardment.
+This defensive stance is especially useful when under heavy long-range fire.

   **Best used for:** Frontline anchoring, punishing swarm pushes, energy-efficient defense
   **Avoid:** Air attacks, EMP, and long-range artillery duels